 We always use subtitles in our video posts, here's an example of one such post:

 6. Create visuals in horizontal and vertical

 Facebook marketing is no longer only about timeline posts.
 Reaching a larger audience is much easier with story posts.
-Using Facebook stories allows you to stay at the top of your follower's timeline.
+Using Facebook stories allows you to stay at the top of your follower's timelines.
 Furthermore, the blue circle around your business logo allows users to know that there's a new story that they should check out.

 You can keep your followers always updated by regularly posting stories on your Facebook page.

-In order to benefit from both Facebook stories and timeline posts, you can create visuals to adapt to both horizontal and vertical formats.
+To benefit from both Facebook stories and timeline posts, you can create visuals to adapt to both horizontal and vertical formats.
 This will allow the viewer to get the information in the format they like.
 Since nobody likes watching their stories horizontally, or their timeline posts in the form of a vertical story.

 Creating images in these two types of formats allows the user to view your content well even when they rotate their phone.
 This ensures that the content fully utilizes the screen when people watch it.
-People don't like it when they have to watch some image which is horizontal when they are watching vertically or vice versa.
+People don't like it when they have to watch some image that is horizontal when they are watching vertically or vice versa.
 Zooming is often not allowed for some instances like on stories.

 7. Add your value proposition in the first 2 lines

 Now you know that you have to create images in horizontal as well as vertical format.
-But what you also need to know is that your value proposition should be the first thing that your target audience should see.
+But what you also need to know is that your value proposition should be the first thing that your audience should see.

 A great value proposition is a short and compelling summary of the primary benefit that you offer to your prospects.
 It's the unique identifier that solves a problem your competitor can't.